transat/ofSite/documentation/3d/ofEasyCam.markdown

 Get the camera's target node reference.

-Returns: a reference the the camera's target node.
+Returns: a reference to the camera's target node.